zyl200846/DenseNets-by-Keras-Implementation/README.md

 Notice: this is the re-implementation of DenseNets, but not detailed ones as same as the original paper.
         Differences like pre-processing, normalize method and hyper-parameters settings.</br>

-If you have any problem, please contact Jielong ZHONG with email: jielong26@outlook.com</br>